 A default cosigner for a user can also be set in their user profile under Admin > Manage > Users.

-When co-signature is requested, the note appears signed with a "Pending Co-Signature" label, and the co-signature request appears in the designated co-signer's task list, or in the task list of each provider who is authorized to co-sign if "Request Co-Signature From: Any Authorized Provider" is selected.
+When co-signature is requested, the note appears signed with a "Pending Co-Signature" label.
+The co-signature request appears in the designated cosigner's task list OR in the task list of every authorized cosigner if "Request Co-Signature From: Any Authorized Provider" is selected.